GETTING YOUNG PEOPLE LITERACY FIT FOR LIFE

 RAISING ASPIRATIONS AND PROMOTING LITERACY FOR LIFE

 Literate children have better access to education and improved life choices.
-I help teachers to inspire their pupils to enjoy and feel confident with reading and writing.
+Helen helps teachers to inspire their pupils to enjoy and feel confident with reading and writing.

 A 2019 survey by The Literacy Trust found that pupils who have received author visits experience more enjoyment and more confidence in their reading.